chriskrycho/emberconf-2018-slides/talk.md

 Note: if we write out the type inline like we have been so far with other types, it looks like this.

+The big thing to notice here is the way that the type looks a lot like the way you write an instance of the type.
+Instead of putting the *value* associated with the key, though, you put the *type* there.
+So instead of `name: "Chris"`, we have `name: string` in the type definition.

 ---

 <!-- .slide: data-transition="fade" -->